We Are Not Done Yet

 Iceland

 Gender-neutral system: each parent gets 5 months, with 2 shared months.
 Father uptake above 80%.
 Ranked #1 in global gender equality for 16 consecutive years.
-The Nordic model works because it treats parenting as equally the responsibility of both parents.

 United States